fmorriso/APM/README.md

 # Deborah Kurata's famous Acme Product Management (APM) Angular demonstration application

+(with a few "opinionated upgrades" by Fred Morrison)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1 and populated with pieces of Deborah Kurata's famous APM application code.

 ## Pluralsight Course Information